 The sound recording program at soundSCAPE seeks to offer significant artistic and professional learning opportunities for 2-3 beginning music engineers through hands-on participation in concert recordings, recording sessions, live sound reinforcement, and other technical demands of the festival.

 The soundSCAPE calendar is a busy one… In a typical festival we present the premieres of over 40 works.
 Together with other concerts by faculty and participants, this results in 10+ recording sessions.
 Sound recording participants are given lead roles in these professional recording sessions under the guidance of faculty member Denis Martin.
-All performances are recorded and post-produced with a 16-channel on-location multitrack system and a 3+ multi-camera video set-up.
+All performances are recorded and post-produced in both audio and video.
 The recordings are made available on the festival’s YouTube channel, and other media platforms.

 As part of the program, participants will have individual lessons that meet each student where they are in their development.

-Members of the composition, performance, and sound recording faculty will offer a presentation about their own work.
-Composition faculty will offer analytical presentations about current and past works, performance faculty offer presentations on performing complex rhythms, writing for voice, improvisation, etc, and Denis Martin will offer a presentation on current trends in audio/video production.
+Members of the composition, performance, and sound recording faculty often offer a presentation about their own work.
+Composition faculty will offer analytical presentations about current and past works, performance faculty offer presentations on performing complex rhythms, writing for voice, improvisation, etc, and technical faculty offer presentations on current trends in audio/video production or music technology.

 Who should apply to the Sound Recording program?